eel3/hexdecode/README.md

 Windows, Linux, Mac OS X.

-hexdecode is written in ANSI C89, and so probably worked in other OS.
+hexdecode is written in ANSI C89, and so probably work file on other OS.

 Set up
 ------